igorbrites/vault-migrator/README.md

         Whether the origin backend is in KV-V2 format -origin-path string
-        The path to be migrated (no need to pass "data/" when using KV-V2) (default "secret/")
+        The path to be migrated (no need to pass "data/" when using KV-V2) (default "secret/") -overwrite
+        Whether to overwrite the path on destination, if it already exists
 ```

 ## Example